-Competing players must be bona fide secondary students of state schools within the region they represent.
+Competing players must be bona fide secondary students of affiliated schools within the association they represent.

-(i) Team managers and coaches plus championship organisers will be the only persons to attend the conferences held during the state championships.
-Each region is to nominate before the championship the one person eligible to vote.
+(i) Team managers and coaches plus championship organisers will be the only persons to attend subcommittee meetings held during the state championships.
+Each association is to nominate before the championship the one person eligible to vote.

 (iii) At the pre-championship meeting of managers, championship rules and regulations shall be discussed and local rules for the particular championship formulated.
 Championship rules as published in the NSWCHSSA Handbook cannot be changed at this meeting.

-Alterations to state championship rules should be effected in the year preceding the competition.
+Alterations to state championship rules must be approved by the NSWCHSSA council in the year preceding the competition.

 (p) Sprint and relay format

-(a) Trials for the 15 years and under, NSWCHS Touch teams will be held over two (2) days on a weekend.
-The purpose of these trials will be to select the CHS team to complete at the NSW All Schools trials.
+(a) Trials for the 15 years and under, NSWCHSSA Touch teams will be held over two (2) days during the school week.
+The purpose of these trials will be to select the NSWCHSSA team to compete at the NSW All Schools trials.
 Students may participate in the trials in the following manner.

-(i) Through a region team – selected after a region trial.
+(i) Through an association team – selected after an association trial.

-(ii) On an individual basis should a region choose not to send a team.
+(ii) On an individual basis should an association choose not to send a team.

 The championships will be run annually.

-Each region may enter one boys and one girls team.
-If a region chooses not to send a team, then players may enter individually.
-(These players will be placed into composite teams at the discretion of the convener and the selection committee).
+Each association may enter one boys and one girls team.
+If a association chooses not to send a team, then players may enter individually.
+(These players will be placed into composite teams at the discretion of the state convener and the selection committee).

-Players must wear the same regional uniform, except in extreme weather conditions where individuals can wear clothing according to these conditions eg coldness, but it must be in the teams colours.
+Players must wear the same association uniform, except in extreme weather conditions where individuals can wear clothing according to these conditions e.g coldness, but it must be in team colours.

 This will be a numbered Touch shirt preferably (1-14) shorts, briefs, or tights, bodysuit and socks with suitable footwear.